hide-pms/Employee-Management-/README.md

 # Application
-This is a Emplyee amanagment application developed in Angular + Firebase
+This is a Emplyee amanagment application developed in Angular 4 + Firebase

 ## Features
+- Login Gmail
 - Add employee
 - Edit Emplooyee
 - Delete Employee